congruence-engine/experimenting-wikidata/wikidata_tutorial.md

 Once you have populated as many fields as possible with the relevant Qcodes, importing into QuickStatements is fairly straightforward.
 There are several different ways of doing this, but we found that a CSV import is the simplest method.

 The first thing to do is to rename your column headers with the relevant codes for each statement.
 Your first column should be named 'qid', and should be left blank when creating new Wikidata items.
+If editing existing Wikidata items, you should add the Qcodes here.
 The other key headers are:
 * Len: Label
 * Den: Description
 * Aen: Alias

 The -en suffix in each of these indicates that they are entered in English.
 You can find a complete list of Wikidata language codes [here](https://www.wikidata.org/wiki/Help:Wikimedia_language_codes/lists/all)

 Subsequent headers will indicate the property being added to an item.
 So, in our example above, our spreadsheet will now look like this: